MP Estate Planning UK

 We’ll help you find the right HMRC trust and estates contact number quickly, without sending you through the wrong queue.

-When you are acting for a deceased person’s estate or managing a trust, clear guidance matters.
-We explain which helpline is most relevant.
+When you are acting as a personal representative for a deceased person’s estate or managing a trust as a trustee, clear guidance matters.
+We explain which helpline is most relevant to your situation.
 The main lines to try are the Trusts and Deceased Estates Helpline and the Probate and Inheritance Tax Helpline.
 Both use 0300 123 1072 (international: +44 300 123 1072).

 Call preparation saves time.
 We set expectations about what can be resolved on the phone and what needs paperwork or online forms.
 That keeps your call focused and effective.